 Once astilbe flowers have lost their color, the stems may be cut to the ground and removed.
 You may also leave the flowers in place.
 The faded plumes will usually last until early winter, continuing to adding height and visual interest to your garden.

-Astilbe are relatively slow-growing plants and they will bloom for many years before needing to be divided.
-If a plant needs to be moved or has outgrown its space, or if you want to make more plants from the original mother plant, do so in early spring or late fall.
+Astilbe are relatively slow-growing plants and will bloom for many years before needing to be divided.
+If a plant must be moved or has outgrown its space, or if you want to make more plants from the original mother plant, do so in early spring or late fall.
 Use a sharp spade or knife to divide the root ball into sections.
 After replanting, water consistently until the roots get reestablished.